Dynamics365/dynamics365.github.io/2021-10-08-git-cheatsheet/index.md

 ## 6. Make changes

+`git status`

 Show modified files in working directory, staged for your next commit

-`git status`
+`$ git log`

 Browse and inspect the evolution of project files

-`$ git log`

-Lists version history for the current branch

 `$ git log --follow [file]`